 You can’t visit Nara and not come to Nara Koen Park to meet the deer.
 It really is one of the most unique things to do in Nara, Japan.

 The park was established in 1880 and extends east from Downtown Nara and Naramachi running all the way to the base of the hills that rise east of the city.

-While the park itself isn’t all that great, it contains many other important sightseeing spots in Nara including Todai-ji Temple, Isui-en Garden and Kasuga-Taisha Shrine.
+While the park itself isn’t all that great, it contains many other important Nara tourist attractions, including Todai ji Temple, Isui-en Garden and Kasuga-Taisha Shrine.